Half-Shot/half-shot.github.io/content/blog/leafpipe/index.md

-categories = ["hacking", "rust", "audio", "video", "rgb", "leafpipe"] [extra] project_url="https://github.com/Half-Shot/leafpipe"
+categories = ["hacking", "rust", "audio", "video", "rgb", "leafpipe"] [extra] project_url="https://github.com/Half-Shot/leafpipe" image="/blog/leafpipe/nanoleaf.webp" image_alt="A picture of some hexagonal Nanoleaf Shape lights against a wall."
 +++

 A few years ago after moving into a flat, I was staring at a white wall (I presume this isn't unique to the UK, walls are always boring and white).